lei-element/nextjs-tdd/README.md

 Before starting the project, we used Lucid to brainstorm.
 [Click here](https://lucid.app/lucidspark/cd94075f-4149-4eb4-a741-5c412a38c7ff/edit?invitationId=inv_a73e707b-e4b3-40bc-b14b-4d3f354c6601&page=0_0#) to visit the Lucid document.

+You can [click here](https://elementfleet.atlassian.net/wiki/spaces/AD1/pages/3469181016/Test-Driven+Development+TDD) to refer to the TDD development standards previously summarized and drafted by the team.

 ## Goals

 * Promote TDD: Show the advantages of writing tests before code.